nils-hamel/turing-project/README.md

 **turing-project** - Nils Hamel <br >
 Copyright (c) 2016-2017 DHLAB, EPFL

 The codes are licensed under the terms of the GNU GPLv3.
 The documents and illustrations are licensed under the CC BY-SA 4.0.
+In addition, the data-sets content and results illustrations contain elements under subsequent copyrights.
+Please refer to the data-sets pages for more information.

 # Dependencies